59 Low Growing Perennial Plants For Garden Edges and Borders

 Winecup is a wildflower that—you guessed it—looks like a cup of wine thanks to its upward turning petals and deep pinkish-red color.
 These are excellent short perennials for your garden border, given that they have vine-like stems that create a mat ground covering.

-You’ll need to give your Winecups plenty of access to full sunlight.
+You’ll need to give your winecups plenty of access to full sunlight.
 They enjoy sandy soil but can withstand clay soil.
-Winecups prefer USDA Zones 4-8.
+Winecups prefer zones 4-8.

 Woolly Yarrow